-2019 sees the 10th Essex aquiring two new patrons, Melanie Dodd and Miranda Banks.
-They are both decendants of Major General Sir Donald Banks KCB, DSO, MC and TD.
+The 10th Essex Living History Group aquired two new patrons in 2019, Melanie Dodd and Miranda Banks.
+They are both decendants of Major General Sir Donald Banks KCB, DSO, MC and TD (Pictured left).

 It is an honour to be invited to become a patron of the 10th Essex Living History Group and it is with much pleasure I have accepted.

 My father served with the 10th Essex Battalion in France during the First World War and somehow survived the carnage of the fighting when so many of his fellow soldiers were killed in action beside him.
 At the outset of war he was a private with the London Yeomanry but was soon transferred to the 10th Essex .
 By the time hostilities came to an end in 1918 he had risen up through the ranks to become Lieutenant-Colonel T.M.Banks DSO MC and was in command.

 In the aftermath of the war ‘With the 10th Essex in France’ was co-written by my father and a fellow officer.
 Their story of the battalion, with its many triumphs and tragedies, has become the principal source of inspiration for the 10th Essex Living History Group and is referred to as their ‘bible’.
 An original copy of the book, which once belonged to my father, is now a treasured possession of mine.